RoamGuru Roam Guru

 What to look for:

 • Valencian tomatoes: Large, ribbed, and intensely flavored.
-The secret to authentic gazpacho.
+The secret to authentic gazpacho and the reason supermarket tomatoes taste like water elsewhere

 • Garrofón beans: The large white beans used in paella Valenciana